alexnitta/faunauth/README.md

 ## Documentation

-Complete documentation is available in [./docs/index.md](./docs/index.md).
+Auto-generated documentation is available in [./docs/index.md](./docs/index.md).

 ## About schema migrations